On Infinity Type Hyperplane Arrangements and Convex Positive Bijections

-Restating the theorem, we have that, if two hyperplane arrangements $(\mcl{H}_n^m)^{\mbb{F}}$, $(\ti{\mcl{H}}_n^m)^{\mbb{F}}$ are isomorphic then their associated normal systems $\mcl{N}$ and $\ti{\mcl{N}}$ are isomorphic.
-Conversely, if we have two hyperplane arrangements $(\mcl{H}_n^m)^{\mbb{F}},(\ti{\mcl{H}}_n^m)^{\mbb{F}}$, whose associated normal systems $\mcl{N}$ and $\ti{\mcl{N}}$ are isomorphic, then, there exist translates of each of the hyperplanes in the hyperplane arrangement $(\mcl{H}_n^m)^{\mbb{F}}$, giving rise to a translated hyperplane arrangement $(\mcl{H}_n^m)^{\mbb{F}}_1$, such that, this arrangement and $(\ti{\mcl{H}}_n^m)^{\mbb{F}}$ are isomorphic. \end{thmB} \begin{note} As a consequence in dimension two, since there always exists a convex bijection between any two sets of antipodal pairs of $\mbb{F}\operatorname{-}$vectors of the same cardinality we have that any line arrangement can be represented by a set of lines with any given set of distinct slopes of the same cardinality. \end{note} Now we mention an important observation which is the crux in proving Theorem~\ref{theorem:SNRT} later.
-This observation is a straight forward observation in the plane $\mbb{F}^2$ where $\mbb{F}$ is an ordered field.
+\begin{thmB}[Normal Representation Theorem: Symmetric Form] \namedlabel{theorem:SNRT}{B} ~\\ If two infinity type hyperplane arrangements $(\mcl{H}_n^m)_1$, $(\mcl{H}_n^m)_2$ in $\mbb{R}^m$ are isomorphic then their associated normal systems $\mcl{N}_1$ and $\mcl{N}_2$ are isomorphic.
+Conversely, if we have two infinity type hyperplane arrangements $(\mcl{H}_n^m)_1$, $(\mcl{H}_n^m)_2$ in $\mbb{R}^m$, whose associated normal systems $\mcl{N}_1$ and $\mcl{N}_2$ are isomorphic, then, there exist translates of each of the hyperplanes in the hyperplane arrangement $(\mcl{H}_n^m)_2$, giving rise to a translated infinity type hyperplane arrangement $\ti{\mcl{H}}_n^m$, such that, $\ti{\mcl{H}}_n^m$ and $(\mcl{H}_n^m)_1$ are isomorphic. \end{thmB} \begin{remark} The statement of Theorems~\ref{theorem:NRTMT},~\ref{theorem:SNRT} for $m=1$, that is, for infinity type line arrangements in the plane, is clear and immediate. \end{remark} Now we mention an important observation which is the crux in proving Theorem~\ref{theorem:SNRT} later.
+This observation is a straight forward observation in the plane $\mbb{R}^2$.

 \begin{obs}[On the Central Point of Intersection] ~\\

 \end{obs}